Cleaning & Grooming

 Of course, there are spray-on dog deodorizers too.
 These are available at all pet stores — just make sure you get one that’s safe for use on a dog’s skin.
 (Some are for carpets and pet cages instead!)

-I’ve tried a few of the dog deodorizing sprays in the past.
+I’ve tried a few of the dog deodorizing sprays in the past, with mixed results.

-But my favorite is actually a waterless shampoo that I use as a dog odor eliminator on occasion — since no rinsing is required.
+My favorite deodorizer for dogs is actually a waterless shampoo that I use as a dog odor eliminator on occasion — since no rinsing is required.

 To help with the dog smell immediately after bathing, I think the best dog shampoo for odor is an aromatherapy-based dog shampoo.
 I’ve tried a bunch of them over the years.
 Here’s the one I use.

-Dog aromatherapy shampoos are available at most bigger pet stores (and possibly in a Whole Foods store’s pet section or body section).
+Dog aromatherapy shampoos are available at most bigger pet stores (and possibly in a store like Whole Foods or Trader Joe’s pet section or body section).

-There are also citrus-based dog shampoos.
+There are also citrus-based dog shampoos that work well for dog odors.
 Citrus is known for being a good dog deodorizer.
 I once bought a gallon-size jug of citrus dog shampoo from a pet store.
 It worked very well, but the variety of long-lasting scents in the dog aromatherapy shampoos are my favorite.

 Other Dog Odor Remedies To Try